wehlutyk/thesis/content/4-discussion.md

 ### Relevance theory

+#### Principles

 As a general theory of communication, Relevance Theory has a very broad scope and relates to many areas of cognitive science.
 @sperber_relevance:_1995 and @wilson_truthfulness_2002 provide detailed presentations of the full theory, and many publications in between and since then have fleshed out its relations to a number of neighbouring questions.
 @wilson_meaning_2012, in particular, provides a thorough discussion of several linguistic phenomena based on Relevance Theory, as well as openings towards experimental and cultural evolution-related approaches to the question of meaning and relevance [for language evolution see in particular @sperber_pragmatic_2012].
 Here we will restrict ourselves to a sorely abridged presentation of the already summarising @wilson_relevance_2004, in the hopes that it will be enough for an approximate understanding of the principles underlying the theory and the explanations it provides.
+^[Our presentation focuses on the founding principles of Relevance Theory.
+The remainder of @wilson_relevance_2004 fleshes out the way the inferential procedure is applied to linguistic utterances, how the theory explains typical phenomena such as loose uses of language (e.g. the meaning of 'square' in expressions such as 'square face' or 'square mind'), irony, or poetry, and how it fits with the massive modularity of mind approach introduced in @sperber_explaining_1996, along with many detailed examples.
+]

 Relevance Theory (RT) opposes itself to the code model of linguistic communication, according to which a speaker's meaning is encoded in an utterance, passed on to the listener for instance by means of sound (the channel, or conduit), and then decoded by the listener to obtain the communicated meaning.
 By contrast, RT adopts an inferential model according to which an utterance does not encode a meaning per se, as the semantics of utterances provide only under-determined information about the speaker's meaning (as illustrated by the examples discussed above);